status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 # Milestones

-Timelines are approximate and subject to research, implementation considerations, and revisions made while the team produces a detailed implementation timeline.
+Timelines are approximate and affected by research, implementation considerations, and revisions made while the team produces a detailed implementation timeline.

 ## Formation of the Team, and Detailed Project Implementation Timeline